RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

         -> Number of benchmarks(B) is limited to number of Threads.
 Because, to limit the number of execution.

-### 3. Evaluating the performance of a single-threaded superscalar architecture.
+### 3. Superscalar Bottlenecks: Where have all the Cycles Gone?